- Open Access

 We thank Prof. Dr. Guido Sauter for providing the tissue microarray and Christine Knies, Tobias Gosau, Jenniffer Schröder-Schwarz, Maike Märker, Lisa Staffeldt and Ursula Makowski for excellent technical and organizational support.

 This work was supported by grants from the Hamburger Gesellschaft zur Förderung der Krebsbekämpfung (Project no. 192, Daniel Wicklein) and Deutsche Forschungsgemeinschaft (WI 5115/2–1, Daniel Wicklein and AI 24/21–1, Achim Aigner).
 Marius Kemper was supported by the Clinician Scientist Program of the University Medical Centre Hamburg-Eppendorf.
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate